 If the allied fleets have done nothing, you must not expect to impose conditions on Russia by a land force of 30,000 men-the actual active force of British troops in the Crimea.
-Napoleon the First, who knew something about the military art, did next to nothing with 700,000 men, thanks to strategical mistakes; surely mistakes far more considerable are being committed now.
+Napoleon the First, who knew something about the military art, did next to nothing with 700,000 men, thanks to strategical mistakes surely mistakes far more considerable are being committed now.
 In 1812, Napoleon marched at all events into the heart of Russia, and only lost his army for want of provisions.
 Now Russia is attacked at one extreme point only, and already you pretend to impose conditions of peace!

-The taking of Sebastopol will never secure that result, and Sebastopol is not yet taken; all the letters received from the scene of operations agree in saying that it will not be taken, "unless we change the mode of attack.".
+The taking of Sebastopol will never secure that result, and Sebastopol is not yet taken; all the letters received from the scene of operations agree in saying that it will not be taken "unless we change the mode of attack."
 Canrobert is no strategist, the French themselves admit, and Lord Raglan has committed a succession of blunders.

-To count upon the Austrians is to reckon without your lost.
-Austria is rather for Russia than for the Allies; the treaty of the 2nd of December provides only that steps shall be taken to obtain peace, and if unsuccessful, on débattra, not on se battra.
+To count upon the Austrians is to reckon without your host.
+Austria is rather for Russia than for the Allies; the treaty of the 2nd of December provides only that steps shall be taken to obtain peace, and if unsuccessful, on debattra, not on se battra

-There remain Poland and Hungary, and here I must say that the revolution in those two countries has had chances of success: there have been armies, arsenals, munitions of war in Poland as in Hungary; but at present the Polish youth are dispersed in the ranks of the Russian army.
-The country is so thoroughly disarmed that when a proprietor wants to have a fowling-piece he can obtain permission from the authorities only if his opinions are "sound."
-It is much the same in Hungary.
-The Slavo-Magyar question is a double-edged question, and Russia is quite ready to "work" it for her own
+There remain Poland and Hungary, and here I nust say that the revolution in those two countries has had chances of success: there have been armies, arsenals, munitions of war in Poland as in Hungary but at present the Polish youth are dispersed in the ranks of the Russian army.
+The country is so from the authorities only if his opinions are "sound."
+Russia is quite ready to "work" it for her own purposes.
 Taking into consideration the immense blunders that have been committed, and those that will be committed, I venture to express my opinion that a peace on the basis of the four guarantees would be a satisfactory result.

-I am, Sir, your obedient servant,

-THE AUTHOR OF "THE NATIONS OF RUSSIA

-AND TURKEY, AND THEIR DESTINY."
+I am, Sir, your obedient servant, THE AUTHOR OF "THE NATIONS OF RUSSIA AND TURKEY, AND THEIR DESTINY."